 When Abe Navas, general manager of Emily's Maids, a housecleaning service in Dallas, Texas, needs to clean a small area of the floor, he doesn't bother with bigger, bulkier supplies.

 "Simply use a good microfiber cloth, and with a little elbow grease, everything will come out," he says.
 Navas recommends these cloths which have a five-star rating from over 600 reviewers.
 But remember, it only works if you use a microfiber cloth the right way.

 Thanks to his golden retrievers, Ben and Jerry, Matt Clayton knows firsthand that pets cause a lot of wear and tear on flooring.
 "My all-time favorite cleaning product for pet homes is the Rocco & Roxie Stain & Odor Eliminator," says the founder of PetHairPatrol.com.
 "It's enzyme-activated, which means it contains natural enzymatic bacteria that feed on the organic material and urine crystals in the stain."
 In other words, it doesn't just cover the surface and mask the smell.
 It actually removes the stain and odor.
 (It is recommended with this, as well as all products, to start with a spot test on a hidden area of your floor to see how your surface reacts.)

-When it comes to cleaning soft surfaces like carpet, Merry Maids suggests this best-selling vacuum which has a 4.4-star average rating from more than 3,000 reviews.
-They like it because its compact, versatile and durable, telling Shop TODAY "it sustains great performance even when used on a daily basis."
+When it comes to cleaning soft surfaces like carpets, Merry Maids suggests this best-selling vacuum which has a five-star rating from more than 4,000 reviews.
+They like it because it's compact, versatile and durable, telling Shop TODAY "it sustains great performance even when used on a daily basis."
 Thanks to its lightweight design (8 pounds) and long cord (33 feet), it's perfect for awkward spaces like steep stairs and long hallways.